pxslip/db-studio/docs/self-hosted/cli.md

 ### Instances

-Most client-side CLI commands needs a running Directus instance in order to work.
+Most client-side CLI commands needs a running d9 instance in order to work.
 To connect the CLI to an instance, you can use `directusctl instance connect` command.
 These instance's configs are going to be saved on `~/.directus` folder.

 To manage the connected instances, you can use `directusctl instance <command>` commands.